Troubleshooting QR code scanning issues on Android

 - Adjust Lighting: Move to a well-lit area or increase screen brightness if scanning from another device.

-- Clean the Camera Lens: Wipe your camera lens with a soft cloth to remove dust or smudges.
+- Clean the Camera Len: Wipe your camera lens with a soft cloth to remove dust or smudges.

 - Hold Your Device Steady: Keep your phone or tablet still while scanning to avoid blur.